trackmania-rl/tmrl/README.md

 ### TMRL in the media:
 - In the french show [Underscore_ (2022-06-08)](https://www.youtube.com/watch?v=c1xq7iJ3f9E), we used a vision-based (LIDAR) policy to play against the TrackMania world champions.
 Spoiler: our policy lost by far (expectedly :smile:); the superhuman target was set to about 32s on the `tmrl-test` track, while the trained policy had a mean performance of about 45.5s.
 The Gymnasium environment that we used for the show is available [here](#lidar-with-track-progress).

 - In 2023, we were invited at Ubisoft Montreal to talk about how video games could become simulators for vision-based autonomous driving in the future.
-Video of the talk coming soon.
+Recording of the talk coming soon!

 ## Installation